A decade of experience

 Royal Astronomical Society

-She is Education, Outreach and Diversity officer for the Royal Astronomical Society, space as a hook to inspire people from all walks of life to pursue STEM careers.
+She is Education, Outreach and Diversity officer for the Royal Astronomical Society, using space as a hook to inspire people from all walks of life to pursue STEM careers.